-Fungal leaf spots are common on many vegetable plants.
+Fungal leaf spots, which include brown, yellow, or black spots, are common on many vegetable plants.
 Experience and regular monitoring will alert gardeners as to the seriousness of the problem.
-Foliar diseases are frequently weather dependent and vary in severity from season to season according to rainfall and temperature.
-In some cases leaf spots will not spread or cause much damage, but in other cases management actions should be taken promptly because the disease will continue to spread, perhaps defoliating the plant and reducing yields and eating quality.
+Foliar diseases are frequently weather-dependent and vary in severity from season to season according to rainfall and temperature.
+In some cases, leaf spots will not spread or cause much damage, but in other cases management actions should be taken promptly because the disease will continue to spread, perhaps defoliating the plant and reducing yields and eating quality.
 The first step is to learn about the common vegetable crop diseases in your area and, when disease symptoms are observed, identify the disease and determine the least-toxic management strategy.

-Early blight (Alternaria solani-see above photo) of tomato is an example of a foliar disease that appears with great frequency in the northeast and mid-Atlantic states and has the potential to defoliate plants during the growing season.
+Early blight of tomato is an example of a foliar disease that appears with great frequency in the northeast and mid-Atlantic states and has the potential to defoliate plants during the growing season.
 Powdery mildew, on the other hand, is a fungal disease that usually infects pumpkins and squash late in the growing season and is not typically a serious problem for backyard gardeners.

 Regular plant inspection, especially on lower and inner leaves, will alert gardeners to foliar problems.
 Foliar diseases are progressive- they begin as small spots on a few leaves.
 Lesions grow and coalesce and may cause leaves to yellow and die.
 Identify problems early on to determine the cause of the problem.
 Monitor affected plants through the season.